pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Extending_the_Kubernetes_API/Custom_Resources.md

 * Requires programming.
 * More control over API behavior like how data is stored, conversion between API versions etc.
 * Allows you to provide specialized implementations for your custom resources by writing and deploying your own standalone API server.
+# Choosing a method for adding custom resources
+* CRDs are easier to use.
+* Aggregated APIs are more flexible.
+* User CRDs if,
+	* You have a handful of fields.
+	* You are using the resource within your company as opposed to a commerical product.
+## Ease Of Use
+* CRDs don't require programming.
+CRD can be written in any language.
+On the other hand, AAs need to be written in Go.
+* CRs are handled by API server and hence don't need any additional service.
+On the other hand AA's need an additonal service to be created that could fail.
+* No ongoing support once the CRD is created.
+Any bug fixes are picked up as part of normal Kubernetes Master upgrades.
+AAs may need to periodically pickup bug fixes from upstream and rebuild and update the Aggregated APIserver.
+# Common Features
+* When you create a CR, either via CRD or AA, you get many features for your API.
+	* CRUD
+	* Watch
+	* Discovery
+	* json-patch
+	* merge-patch
+	* HTTPS
+	* Built-in authentication
+	* Built-in authorization
+	* Finalizers
+	* UI / CLI display
+	* Unset vs empty fields
+	* Labels and annotations
 # References
 * https://kubernetes.io/docs/concepts/api-extension/custom-resources/